-Tasks you can perform to maintain your windows may not be as obvious as cleaning your gutters or changing the filters in your HVAC system or changing the batteries in your smoke detectors.
-But there are some things you can do that can extend the life of your windows, make your home more energy efficient, and reduce utility costs.
+Tasks you can perform to maintain your windows may not be as obvious as cleaning your gutters, changing the filters in your HVAC system or changing the batteries in your smoke detectors.
+But there are some things you can do that can extend the life of your windows, make your home more energy-efficient and reduce utility costs.

 - Restore and paint wood framing.
 Remove moisture-damaged wood.
 Then restore the framing using wood epoxy and a wood protectant.
 Then paint the frames, preferably with a water-based acrylic paint.